-FXTRADING.com is an Australian foreign exchange trading (FOREX) firm based in Sydney Australia, regulated by ASIC.
+FXTRADING.com is an Australian foreign exchange trading (FOREX) brokerage firm based in Sydney Australia, regulated by ASIC.

 FXTRADING.com has based it’s operation in Australia due to it’s strong financial, economic and political landscape.
 Due to Australia’s highly regulated financial sector and long term track record, Australia is held in high regard by professional traders and investors around the world.

 Why Trade With An Australian Forex Broker ?